 - Experience a shared sense of the sacredness of life

-- Prepare for a deeper exploration of the Yogasutra in the future
+- Prepare for a journey of personal transformation

-The traditional Hindu way of living had a holistic design, supported by the design of the living habitat that was in harmony with the way of life.
+The traditional Hindu way of life had a holistic design, supported by a habitat that fostered harmony.
 People lived in their respective homes and worked in assigned areas.
 When the day’s work was done, it was customary to visit the temple.
 The temple was designed to take the person from the common everyday external orientation to an inwardness as they slowly wended their way to the garbhagriha (sanctum).
 By the time the person reaches the sanctum, they have shed their roles and their identities.
 From an openness of the heart devoid of all notions of self they receive the blessings of the divine.
 The person then circumambulates the temple and rests a while in the Mandapam.

-In the Mandapam either dance, music, theatre performance or maybe storytelling is conducted.
-The Itihasa or Purana would be the basis of the performance.
-Art and storytelling from these sources had a clear intent, namely, that the story is composed to reflect common issues that every person faced regardless of differences, the performance was meant to evoke the rasa inherent in life and meant to convey the deep truths of the Upanishads and Vedas in simple ways.
+In the Mandapam, the wisdom of the Vedas and the Upanishads, were recreated through discourses, music, dance, stories and theatre performances.
+The Itihasa or Purana would be the basis of these performative traditions.
+The performative traditions were meant to evoke the rasa inherent in life and to convey the deep truths of the Upanishads and Vedas in simple ways.

-The Mandapam, therefore, became the space where the community was nurtured and a sense of being held in one’s humanness was fostered.
-Even the Gods and heroes whose stories were narrated had issues to confront like any one of us do, but they find dharmic ways of doing so!
-This mirroring of one’s life in the story also provided insights into choices one could make.
-Often, the people who gathered in the Mandapam became friends and shared each other’s joys and sorrows with each other in intimate conversations.
+The Mandapam, therefore, became the space where the community engaged in contemplative dialog, and nurtured a sense of being held in one’s humanness.
+Even the Gods and heroes whose stories were narrated had issues to confront like any one of us do, but found Dharmic ways of doing so!
+This mirroring of one’s life in the story provided insights into choices one could make, in the face of grave challenges.

 Faculty/Instructor: Sri Raghu Ananthanarayanan